chrysh/chrysh.github.io/content/about.md

 * [Exploiting Buffer Overflows on RISC-V](https://www.youtube.com/watch?v=uBhaw49qooE)
 * [Analysing colliding particles with 256 Threads - Performance of an embarrassingly parallel problem on the Intel Xeon Phi Knights Landing](https://media.ccc.de/v/EBEZQG)

+# about::contact

+Questions?
+Suggestions?
+Feel free to write me a pull request or contact me via mail on:
+`fun_with_rust(a)chrysh.de`